virtual-labs/digital-vlsi-design-iitg/README.md

-# speech-signal-processing-laboratory-iitg
+# digital-vlsi-design-iitg
-This repo contains the source code for "Speech Signal Processing Laboratory" lab from IIT Guwahati
+This repo contains the source code for "Digital VLSI Design Laboratory" lab from IIT Guwahati